Southbank suburb profile

 Southbank demographics

-Southbank, located just across the Yarra River from Melbourne's CBD, is a bustling suburb known for its vibrant arts scene, modern high-rise apartments, and proximity to the city's cultural and entertainment precincts.
-With a population of 22,631 and a median age of 31, Southbank is a youthful and dynamic area that attracts young professionals and students who are drawn to its lively atmosphere and convenient location.
+Southbank, located just across the Yarra River from Melbourne's CBD, is a bustling suburb known for its vibrant arts scene, modern high-rise apartments, and proximity to key cultural landmarks.
+With a population of 22,631 and a median age of 31, Southbank is a youthful and dynamic area, attracting young professionals and students who are drawn to its lively atmosphere and convenient access to the city center.

 Southbank infrastructure, key developments and investment opportunities